Hari6360/Currency-Converter/README.md

 2.Install the necessary dependencies:

-$npm install
+`npm install `

 3.Start the development server:
-$npm start
+`npm start`

 4.Open your web browser and go to http://localhost:3000 to use the Currency Converter.

 # Usage

-*Select the currency you want to convert from in the "From" dropdown.
+- Select the currency you want to convert from in the "From" dropdown.
-*Enter the amount you wish to convert.
+- Enter the amount you wish to convert.
-*Choose the currency you want to convert to in the "To" dropdown.
+- Choose the currency you want to convert to in the "To" dropdown.
-*Click the "Convert" button to see the converted amount.
+- Click the "Convert" button to see the converted amount.

 # Tech Stack

-React
+- React
-JavaScript
+- JavaScript
-HTML
+- HTML
-Tailwind CSS
+- Tailwind CSS
-API integration for currency data
+- API integration for currency data

 # Contributing